robcarver17/pysystemtrade/docs/userguide.md

 I work out costs in two different ways:

-- by applying a constant drag calculated according to the standardised cost in Sharpe ratio terms (see chapter 12 of my book)
+- by applying a constant drag calculated according to the standardised cost in Sharpe ratio terms and the estimated turnover (see chapter 12 of my book)
 - using the actual costs for each trade.

-The former method is always used for costs derived from forecasts (`pandl_for_instrument_forecast`)
+The former method is always used for costs derived from forecasts (`pandl_for_instrument_forecast`).

 The latter method is optional.
 Set `config.use_SR_costs = False` to use it.
 It is useful for comparing with live trading history, but I do not recommend it for historical purposes as I don't think it is accurate in the past.